mattf1n/llm-ellipse-attack/README.md

 - `scripts/cost_est.py`: estimating the cost of inference to obtain the ellipse for various models.
 - `scripts/centering.py`: shows what subtracting the mean does.
 - `scripts/openai_batch_inference/`: scripts for batch inference with OpenAI.
-- `scripts/lstsq_fitting`: loads samples from model and computes ellipse using `torch.linalg.solve`.
-Deprecated.
 - `scripts/nanoGPT`: scripts for training a tiny LM.